Updated: Feb 10

 Others have their lungs susceptible and develop chest infection instead.

-We are all different and individual and this is where homeopathy comes into its own!
+We are all different individuals with our own 'susceptibilities', therefore each and every one of us will require different treatment/medicine and this is where homeopathy comes into its own!

 Homeopathy is an individualised treatment which means it is tailored to each and every person.